nan0314/SLAMbot/rigid2d/README.md

 5. Why is Transform2D::inv() declared const while Transform2D::operator*=() is not (Refer to C++ core guidelines in your answer)?

     * According to Con.2, A member function should be marked const unless it changes the object’s observable state.
 This gives a more precise statement of design intent, better readability, more errors caught by the compiler, and sometimes more optimization opportunities.
+That is, in the case of inv() we are not changing the input array.